Canon P Review: The Best Value LTM Rangefinder?

 The Canon P is a great travel camera and perfect for documenting your life in a tactile, organic way.
 But to be honest, it has its drawbacks.
 For professional shootings, I still prefer an SLR such as my Nikon F or F2.
 The ability to judge the exact composition through the lens and switch between different focal lengths more easily is hard to beat.

 But for everything else?
-The Canon P is a mechanical masterpiece that reminds me why I started shooting film in the first place.
+The Canon P rangefinder camera is a mechanical masterpiece that reminds me why I started shooting film in the first place.
 It’s not always about perfection; it’s about the experience.
 Get one while you can.

 Canon P Sample Images